-- 112. Attached and marked D11 is a copy of relevant crime statistics for the suburb of Perth obtained from the Western Australian Police Force website. - 113.
+- 110. Attached and marked D11 is a copy of relevant crime statistics for the suburb of Perth obtained from the Western Australian Police Force website. - 111.
 Attached and marked D12 is the COP "Safe City Plan 21021-2025" which relevantly states: - a.
 The City aspires for Perth to be known as a liveable, sustainable and prosperous city.
-With the goal of making the City of Perth a destination of choice to visit, work, study, shop and live.
-SafeCity strategies have been in place at the City of Perth since 2006.
+With the goal of making the City of Perth a destination of choice to visit, work, study, shop and live SafeCity strategies have been in place at the City of Perth since 2006.
 This new SafeCity Plan is the result of a review and update of the SafeCity Strategy 2016 -2020 and aligns with other City strategies and plans, and our external statutory obligations. - b.
-Our goal for this SafeCity Plan 2021-2025 is clear: Residents, workers and visitors identify Perth as a safe city - c.
+The goal for the SafeCity Plan 2021-2025 is for residents, workers and visitors to identify Perth as a safe city - c.
 The SafeCity Plan sets the framework for the City of Perth's services around community safety.
 Achievement of objectives will be assessed annually and actions will be implemented through the annual service planning cycle. - d.
-As the capital city, and one of the first points of contact interstate and overseas visitors have with Western Australia, we need to ensure we are welcoming and safe for all.
-We want people to remember our city for all the right reasons, to feel safe and comfortable to linger, return regularly and encourage others to do the same. - e.
-Social aspects of safer spaces were managed by increasing diversity of the night-time economy through: a variety in business types, events and visitors.
+As the capital city, and one of the first points of contact interstate and overseas visitors have with Western Australia, there is a need to ensure that people to remember the city for all the right reasons, feel safe and comfortable to linger, return regularly and encourage others to do the same. - e.
+Social aspects of safer spaces were managed by increasing diversity of the night-time economy through a variety in business types, events and visitors. - f.

-- f.
 The Perth Safe City Research Report 2017 indicated 83 per cent of respondents (up from 82 per cent in 2014) saw Perth as safe/very safe during the daytime.
-This compared to 38 per cent (up from 36 per cent in 2014) in the evening3. - g.
+This compared to 38 per cent (up from 36 per cent in 2014) in the evening.

+g.
 Objectives included increasing activity in the city through a more diversified economy and community activation, achieved through supporting a diversity of business types to operate in each city neighbourhood and to encourage activation of city spaces by cultural organisations, businesses and the community in a manner that meets neighbourhood needs.